defold/doc/docs/en/manuals/tilesource.md

 ## Tile source flip-book animations

 To define an animation in a tile source the animation frame tiles must lie next to each other in a sequence left to right.
 The sequence can wrap from one row to the next.
-All newly created tile sources have a default animation named "anim".
+All newly created tile sources have a default animation named "`anim`".
 You can add new animations by <kbd>right clicking</kbd> the tile source root in the *Outline* and selecting <kbd>Add ▸ Animation</kbd>.

 Selecting an animation displays the animation *Properties*.